 Pope Pius XII decreed 1954 to be the Marian Year.
 Partially based upon the great interest of Pope Pius XII in the Marian doctrine and cult, it was also the product of the devastating effects of World War I, World War II and the Korean War in the United States.
 During this time in history, many people were looking for hope and comfort in a world marred by death and destruction.
 Pope Pius XII saw this need for hope and decided to help through devotion and celebration.
 Pope Pius XII’s decision to dedicate the year 1954 to Mary reminded Catholics of everything that Mary represents – love, hope, and charity, and of everything that Mary gave, especially the gift of “The Light of the World,” Jesus.
 Domhnall Ó Murchadha’s Our Lady of Knock statue reminds us in the month of May of this hope.
 Through uplifting hands and face, her expression and countenance is open as if she is looking to divine guidance.
 As we work through May, the month of Mary, perhaps we can also look to her and find comfort in what Father Terence Connolly described as the “blend of quiet ecstasy and joy” in her expression.
 Visit the John J. Burns Library to see the Our Lady of Knock statue.
 If you have any questions, please contact the Burns Library Reading Room at 617-552-4861 or email@example.com.

-- Danica Ramsey-Brimberg, Burns Library Reference Assistant and History & Irish Studies, Class of 2013
+- Danica Ramsey-Brimberg, Burns Library Reading Room Student Assistant & History and Irish Studies, Class of 2013